asyks/slackduck/README.md

 Slack uses Oauth2 for RTM API authentication, so in order to test locally you have to have a port on your local machine exposed.
 One easy way to accomplish that is by using ngrok.
 You can download ngrock here - https://ngrok.com/download.
-To run ngrock to test slackipedia use the following command.
+To run ngrock to test slackduck use the following command.

 `$ ngrok http 49160`